-Disregard Attribute Strategy.
-This strategy does not take into account the attributes for which information about the objects to be compared is incomplete.
+Disregard Attribute Strategy This strategy does not take into account the attributes for which information about the objects to be compared is incomplete.
 This strategy can always derive some preference between two objects, since the information regarding the remaining attributes is complete, so a complete preference ordering over objects can be derived.
 But the inference might not be correct, since the attributes that are disregarded might be relevant in defining a preference order.
 For example, suppose it is not known whether the cottage is large.
 In that case, the attribute large will not be taken into account when comparing the cottage to another object.
-This leaves only the attributes have exactly one.
+This leaves only the attributes garden and closeToWork on the highest importance level, of which all attributes satisfy exactly one.
 Since the cottage has the most attributes on the next importance level, a preference of the cottage over the villa as well as the apartment will be derived, even though in the original example the cottage was the least preferred object.